seaofclouds/stlouis2023/photos/readme.md

 ![Techartista signage](./R0006445.jpg)

-Photos &copy; by [Todd Matthews | seaofclouds](https://seaofclouds.com), licensed under a [Cretive Commons Attribution-NonCommercial 2.5 License (CC BY-NC 2.5)](https://creativecommons.org/licenses/by-nc/2.5/).
+Photos &copy; by [Todd Matthews | seaofclouds](https://www.seaofclouds.com), licensed under a [Creative Commons Attribution-NonCommercial 2.5 License (CC BY-NC 2.5)](https://creativecommons.org/licenses/by-nc/2.5/).
 This means you are free to copy and share the photos with attribution, but do not sell them.

 Please support local artists and shops.